DiddiLeija/text_formatter/docs/modules/module_check.rst

 .. py:function:: text_formatter.check.checkString(s, strict=False)

+   :param s: String passed to be converted.
+   :param l: Integer/Float for the length per line.

    Checks if a string can be used by ``text_formatter``.
 In general, it checks if no special characters are used. ``s`` is the string to be tested.
 If ``strict`` is True, this function will only accept letters and digits (not symbols).